 Should Jesus be worshipped?
 If so, how much?
-Should he become the focal point of our spiritual life ABOVE that of God the Father?
-Or should Christ be viewed as deserving the same reverence and awe we are to give the Father?
-Would it be right to worship our Messiah to a lesser degree than our true spiritual Father?
+Should he become the focal point of our spiritual life above that of God the Father?
+Or should he be viewed as deserving the same reverence and awe we are to give the Father?
+Would it be right to worship Jesus to a lesser degree than our true spiritual Father?

 Many Christian denominations make Jesus Christ the primary focus of their worship and teachings instead of God the Father.
 Some almost seem to focus on Christ to the exclusion of the Father.
 What is the truth regarding this matter?

 There were many times during Jesus' life, ministry and beyond where he was worshipped.
-Some of the Biblical examples of such worship include the following.
+Some of the Biblical examples of such behavior include the following.

 Christ was paid homage by the Magi at his birth (Matthew 2:2,11)